 Vacant and abandoned properties can be seen as a development resource rather than an obstacle to development in neighborhoods with similar characteristics as South Hartsville (see Map 2 in the Background Chapter).
-Once a parcel assessment has been completed, the existing conditions and location of the lots can be used as a means to determine which lots may be feasible for renovations, temporary uses, or green space development.
-In a Stabilization Approach, returning vacant lots to productive use can include a side lot program (discussed under Land Bank) or temporary uses, such as urban farms or community gardens.22 This is most effective when there is a vacant lot next to a well maintained single family home, and the lot has been maintained by a neighbor or resident on the block.
-In exchange for maintenance of the vacant lot, the neighbor is deeded the title at low or no cost.
+Once a assessment parcel has completed, the existing conditions and location of the lots can be used as a means to determine which lots may be feasible for renovations, temporary uses, or green space development.
+In a Stabilization Approach, returning vacant lots to productive use can include a side lot program (discussed under Land Bank) or temporary uses, such as urban farms or community gardens.
+This is most effective when there is a vacant lot next to a well maintained single family home, and the lot has been maintained by a neighbor or resident on the block.
+In exchange for maintenance of the

+Owner Occupied 🔤 Intown 😅 Instate 📾 Outstate 📁 Other (churches.etc) South Hartsville Neighborhood Legend vacant lot, the neighbor is deeded the title at low or no cost.
 The Services Chapter provides more details on the potential for pocket parks or additional green space in the neighborhood.